 After leaving Bimmah Sinkhole, it’s time to drive for approximately 20 minutes to the Wadi Shab – one of the many wadis of Oman.
 Wadi is an Arabic term referring to a dry riverbed that contains water at certain times of the year, usually when there is heavy rainfall, forming pools in which to swim.

-Upon arriving at the Wadi Shab parking lot, you will need to take a boat ride for 1 OMR per person (the amount already includes the return trip) to cross a short stretch of river and then you start a super quiet trail of about 45 minutes through one breathtaking valley, where you will see rocks of different sizes and lots of vegetation until you reach the point where you can swim.
+Upon arriving at the Wadi Shab parking lot, you will need to take a boat ride for 1 OMR per person (the amount already includes the return trip) to cross a short stretch of river and then you start a super quiet trail of about 45 minutes through one breathtaking valley where you will see rocks of different sizes and lots of vegetation until you reach the waters of the Wadi.
 Make the most of your time and be sure to check out the entire canyon to admire the complete scenery.
-When swimming in the natural pool, be sure to see the waterfall and the cave, that can only be accessed through swimming in the water.
+When swimming in the natural pool, don’t forget to see the waterfall and the cave which can only be accessed by swimming in the water.

 I walked the trail in flip-flops and found it ok, but a lot of people were in sneakers (which I do not recommend as you may need to wet your feet in the water).
-I think the best shoe to use is either a flip-flop or hiking sandals, which will allow you to get your feet wet.
+The best footwear to use is either a flip-flop or hiking sandals which will allow you to get your feet wet.

-Upon leaving the Wadi Shab it is time to head for Sur, but if you wish, take time to stop at Fins Beach, which is very close to the wadi.
+Upon leaving the Wadi Shab it is time to head for Sur, but if you wish, take time to stop at Fins Beach – which is very close to the wadi.
 The beach has crystal blue water and small cliffs on both sides.
-Considering its size, the beach was completely empty with our only company a solitary donkey and few families having barbecues.
+Considering its size, the beach was completely empty with our only company a solitary donkey, and a few families having barbecues.